-- Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Council has flown the Rainbow flag annually since 2010, to promote International Day Against Homophobia. - Other community initiatives include Sunderland PRIDE, plus an event on the International Day of People with Disabilities.
+- Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Council has flown the Rainbow flag annually since 2010, to promote International Day Against Homophobia. - Other community initiatives include Sunderland PRIDE, Diversity Month in partnership with the University of Sunderland, and The One World Party.